 The researchers next investigated whether increasing the length of rTMS from two weeks to four weeks would increase the number of mature myelin-producing cells in the brain, and indeed found this to be the case.
 The increase in mature myelin-producing cells helped contribute to the length of myelin, showing that rTMS can influence myelin production.

 This exciting work has shown that rTMS can promote the production of myelin for the first time.
-Dr Kaylene Young, along with Professor Bruce Taylor at the Menzies Institute of Medical Research, was awarded the MS Research Australia-Macquarie Group Foundation Paired Fellowship.
-This Paired Fellowship links together the work of a researcher and clinician in the field of MS. One of the aims of this fellowship is to progress the work undertaken by Dr Young in this project and proceed to clinical trials to ultimately treat people with progressive forms of MS.
+Associate Professor Kaylene Young, along with Professor Bruce Taylor at the Menzies Institute of Medical Research, was awarded the MS Research Australia-Macquarie Group Foundation Paired Fellowship.
+This Paired Fellowship links together the work of a researcher and clinician in the field of MS. One of the aims of this fellowship is to progress the work undertaken by Associate Professor Young in this project and proceed to clinical trials to ultimately treat people with progressive forms of MS.